-“Foods that can increase bad cholesterol usually have saturated fat,” McIntyre said.
-“This includes meat like prime cuts of beef and chicken with skin and products like cheeses, ice cream, whole or two percent milk, butter and sour cream.”
+“Foods that can increase bad cholesterol have saturated fat,” McIntyre said.
+“This includes meat like prime cuts of beef and chicken with skin, and products like cheeses, ice cream, whole or 2% milk, butter and sour cream.”

 Instead of these foods, try oily fish like salmon, trout and albacore tuna.
-These foods have Omega-3 fatty acids that lower triglycerides, another type of fat found in the blood, which in turn lowers bad cholesterol.
+These foods have Omega-3 fatty acids that lower triglycerides, another type of fat found in the blood.
+These in turn lower bad cholesterol.

-“You can’t expect lower cholesterol levels by eating one or two of these foods,” McIntyre said.
-“Following a balanced low fat diet, being regularly active and maintaining a healthy weight also is very important.”
+“You can’t expect lower levels by eating one or two of these foods occasionally,” McIntyre said.
+“Following a balanced low fat diet, being regularly active and maintaining a healthy weight are also important.”

 |Foods that can help